Start your weight loss journey today and you could be more than 20lbs* lighter in 3 months.

 - Total time:

-Soft mashed potatoes over a beefy chili—this is comfort food at it's best.
+Soft mashed potatoes over a beefy chili—comfort food at its best.

-2lb potatoes, such as russet or Yukon gold, peeled and cut into 1-in chunks
+2 lb. potatoes, such as russet or Yukon gold, peeled and cut into 1” chunks

-1 orange or yellow bell pepper, cut into ½-in chunks
+1 orange or yellow bell pepper, cut into ½” chunks

 1–2 jalapeno peppers, seeds removed and finely chopped (optional)

-- Stir in the chili powder, cumin, garlic powder, ½ tsp salt and pepper to taste; cook, stirring, for 30 seconds.
-Add the tomatoes and their juices, the tomato sauce and the beans; bring to a simmer.
-Cover, reduce the heat to low and simmer for 5 minutes.
+- Stir in the chili powder, cumin and garlic powder, season with salt and pepper to taste then cook, stirring, for 30 seconds.
+Add the tomatoes and their juices, the tomato sauce and the beans.
+Bring to a simmer, cover, reduce the heat to low and simmer for another 5 minutes.
+Put the beef mixture in an 8x12” glass baking dish.

-- Pour the beef into an 8x12in glass baking dish.
-Using a portable mixer or a potato masher, mash the potatoes with the reserved ¼ cup cooking liquid until fluffy.
-Add half the beaten egg, the chopped parsley and season to taste with salt and pepper.
+- Using a portable mixer or a potato masher, mash the potatoes with the reserved ¼ cup cooking liquid until fluffy.
+Add half the beaten egg and the chopped parsley and season to taste.
 Beat until combined and smooth.